Compression Socks for Arthritis, Plantar fasciitis, Diabetes, Neuropathy & Varicose veins

 £8.99inc VAT

-- Targeted foot and ankle compression socks developed by NuovaHealth with input from podiatrists and physiotherapists to support common problems such as arthritis, plantar fasciitis, diabetes‑related foot issues, neuropathy and varicose‑type ankle swelling.
+- Targeted foot and ankle compression – developed by NuovaHealth with input from podiatrists and physiotherapists to support common problems such as arthritis, plantar fasciitis, diabetes‑related foot issues, neuropathy and varicose‑type ankle swelling.

-- Moderate, slightly firmer compression around the ankle bones, a supportive band under the arch and a contoured heel pad zone to help reduce ankle puffiness, ease sharp morning heel pain and make the ankle feel steadier by taking some of the excess strain off the plantar fascia, heel pad and ankle tissues.
+- Moderate compression around the ankle bones, a gentle lift under your arch and a reinforced heel zone – to help reduce ankle puffiness, ease sharp morning heel pain and make the ankle feel steadier by taking some of the excess strain off the plantar fascia, heel pad and ankle tissues.

-- Contoured knit through the heel and midfoot to help keep the natural heel pad under the heel bone and spread pressure more evenly across the arch and small foot joints.
+- Contoured knit through the heel and midfoot – helps keep the natural heel pad under the heel bone and spreads pressure more evenly across the arch and small foot joints.

-- Open‑toe design with a smooth rolled edge that finishes just behind the toe joints, so toes and nails are free for inspection and not squeezed – especially useful if you have diabetes, neuropathy or sensitive skin.
+- Open‑toe design – smooth rolled edge finishes just behind the toe joints, so toes and nails are free for inspection and not squeezed; especially useful if you have diabetes, neuropathy or sensitive skin.

-- Soft, low‑friction, breathable knit with seams placed away from bony areas and a gentle cuff that spreads pressure, helping to cut down rubbing, blisters and deep sock marks around the ankle.
+- Soft, breathable, low‑friction knit – seams placed away from bony areas, plus a gentle cuff that spreads pressure to reduce rubbing, blisters and deep sock marks.

-- Slight grip against insoles to reduce your foot sliding inside the shoe, particularly in firmer work or safety footwear, which can help limit rubbing over the heel and sides of the foot.
+- Slight grip against insoles – helps stop your foot sliding forward inside firmer work or safety footwear, which can limit rubbing over the heel and sides of the foot.

-- Thin, unisex design in S/M and L/XL based on UK shoe size, made to feel comfortable in most everyday shoes and over most insoles or orthotics so you can wear them through work shifts, travel, day‑to‑day activities and exercise in trainers.
+- Thin, unisex design – available in S/M and L/XL based on UK shoe size; fits comfortably in most everyday shoes and over most insoles or orthotics.
+Wear them for work shifts, travel, daily activities or exercise in trainers.

-- Reinforced heel and arch areas and a durable fabric blend chosen to cope with regular, all‑day wear, supported by a 30‑day money‑back guarantee so you can try them in your usual shoes and daily activities before deciding.
+- Reinforced heel and arch areas – durable fabric blend built for regular, all‑day wear.
+Backed by a 30‑day money‑back guarantee so you can try them in your own shoes and routine before deciding.

 Get 15% off - When bought together with: